 While you may never have heard of “smart” water meters until a few weeks ago, a group of well-connected businessmen began laying the groundwork to win the lucrative city contract nearly three years ago.

-Campaign records reviewed by The Brew show that in January 2011, as Stephanie Rawlings-Blake was tooling up for a full term in office (she had become mayor a year before following the resignation of Sheila Dixon), her election committee got a sudden infusion of cash.
+Campaign records reviewed by The Brew show that in January 2011, as Stephanie Rawlings-Blake was tooling up for a full term in office (she had become mayor a year before following the forced resignation of Sheila Dixon), her election committee got a sudden infusion of cash.

 The donations included checks from a water supply company in Pennsylvania, a cell tower repairer in Maryland, a plumbing firm in Baltimore, and a water consultant in Dickeyville.